Doomsday Warrior (video game): Shadow

 Shadow (シャドー Shadō) is a shapeless creature of darkness that can mimic any fighter and the first opponent in the final battle.
 Shadow takes the form of the player's character during the battle and can use its moves against that character.

 Ashura

 Ashura (アシュラ Ashura) is Main's strongest warrior and the second opponent in the final battle.
 He resembles Ashura and has incredible strength and demonic energy.

 Main

-Main (ダーゼマイン Dāzemain) is the sorcerer who commands the Doom Squad and is the final boss.
-He flies in midair and uses lightning, fire, and light to attack, can generate a force field and shield, and wields a sword of light.
-After Main loses, he zooms into the sky and spares Earth and its people.
+Main (ダーゼマイン Dāzemain) is the sorceress who commands the Doom Squad and is the final boss.
+She flies in midair and uses lightning, fire, and light to attack, can generate a force field and shield, and wields a sword of light.
+After Main loses, she zooms into the sky and spares Earth and its people.